 The project ranked high in the cost category because the rightof-way is mostly cleared and should not involve major grading.

-The project is likely on SEPTA property and could be maintained by the Schuylkill Project.
+The project is likely on SEPTA property and could be maintained by the Schuylkill Project with Philadelphia Parks & Recreation.

 Entity Schuylkill Project

 Status Conceptual

 Туре Trail

 Length Approximately 0.7 mi

 Rank Medium Priority